 About Washington Healthplanfinder Insurance Plans

 All health plans offered through Washington Healthplanfinder meet strict benefit and quality standards.
 And all the essentials are covered, including visits to the doctor and emergency room, prescriptions, maternity care and preventive care such as cancer screenings and immunizations.
 If an accident or illness strikes, a quality health plan can help protect you from huge medical bills.
 In addition, no one will be denied coverage because they are sick or have a pre-existing condition.

-Washington Healthplanfinder will offer a range of health plans so you can choose the one that best meets your financial and health needs.
-To view a complete list of health plans and rates that will be available in your area, please click here.
+Washington Healthplanfinder offers a range of health plans so you can choose the one that best meets your financial and health needs.
+To view a complete list of health plans and rates that are available in your area, please click here.

 Qualified Health Plans

-The following insurance carriers were approved to sell health plans through Washington Healthplanfinder:
+The following insurance carriers sell health plans through Washington Healthplanfinder:

 - BridgeSpan – King, Kitsap, Pierce, Skagit, Snohomish, Thurston, and Spokane